 The relevance index $\xi(\beta{jk})$ appears as a mean showing on a scale between 0 and 1, the level with which the assertion " $\xi(\beta{jk})$ is more relevant than $\xi(\beta{j'k'})$ " is valid.
-Intuitively, $\xi(\beta{jk})$ measures the 'degree of connection' of the modality β{jk} with the cluster L_h considering all other clusters and the whole population i.e. the 'connectedness' between the modality β{jk} within the variable X_j and a given cluster L_h (as in the case of one causing the other or sharing features with it).
+Intuitively, $\xi(\beta{jk})$ measures the 'degree of connection' of the modality $\beta{jk}$ with the cluster $L_h$ considering all other clusters and the whole population i.e. the 'connectedness' between the modality $\beta{jk}$ within the variable $X_j$ and a given cluster $L_h$ (as in the case of one causing the other or sharing features with it).

-Remark 3.1.
+Remark 5.1.
 The relevance index is a numerical representation which allows comparisons between modalities, but it cannot be treated as a probability because it does not satisfy the 'countable additivity' property.
 We need these relevance indexes to establish the relation between commodities and welfare dimension levels as we show it in the following sections.

-3.4.
+5.2.
 Specification of preferential information

 The decision maker has to specify his preferential information according to policies, programmes or projects that he intends to undertake in a given region.
-In this paper, we assume that the problem involves at least five types of preferential information (PI): preference information concerning the importance of the variables, preference information concerning welfare dimensions, preference information concerning welfare dimension levels, preference information concerning the ranking of modalities and preference information concerning the specification of households becoming a priority target and precise operations.
-Then reasons for choosing such types of information are guided by methodological principles (see Colorni and Tsoukiàs, 2013).
+In this paper, we assume that the problem involves at least five types of preferential information (PI): preference information concerning the importance of the variables, preference information concerning welfare dimensions, preference information concerning welfare dimension levels, preference information concerning the ranking of modalities and preference information concerning the specification of priority households and concrete actions to undertake.

-3.4.1.
+5.2.1.
 Welfare dimensions